Bankruptcy Alternatives are Available

 The process is time-consuming and may not be the best option for everyone.

 It may not be able to help you negotiate with all of your creditors, and not all credit card companies will agree to lower your interest rates.

 It might impact your credit score

 However, the efficiency of this process depends on the credit counseling agency.
 If they are able to provide you with the best advice, you may come out of it without major losses.

 Finding Financial Freedom

 At Cherney Law Firm LLC, you can retain my legal assistance as I have handled more than 2,000 bankruptcy cases in my time of practice in the field.
-Since 2006, I have assisted clients in finding relief from overwhelming debt and I can do the same for you.
-If you still are not sure, read some of my client testimonials; then, when you are ready, discuss your situation with me today through a free initial consultation to learn what options are available to you and to find out bankruptcy or one of these bankruptcy alternatives is your best course of action.
+Since 2006, I have assisted clients in finding relief from overwhelming debt, and I can do the same for you.
+If you still are not sure, read some of my client testimonials; then, when you are ready, discuss your situation with me today through a free initial consultation to learn what options are available to you and to find out whether bankruptcy or one of these bankruptcy alternatives in Georgia is your best course of action.